cacuracaptors/fallout2-ce-miyoomini/README.md

 - **Start**: confirms the whole text entry (Enter)
 - **Menu key**: cancels the whole text entry (Esc)

-A Miyoo-specific "Quick Guide" screen with this same control scheme (pictured above) is available from the Options menu at any time in-game.

 ## Known issues

 - Audio has a noticeable, constant latency, the same underlying hardware limitation documented in our